-For example, Tina threatens her husband Tom that if he doesn’t help her with chores around the house she will leave him and he will lose his contact with the children.
-This
+For example, Tina threatens her husband Tom that if he doesn't help her with chores around the house, she will leave him and he will lose his contact with their children.

 4. Duration of the conflict

-For example, Karen would wake her husband Eric up in the middle of the night and repeatedly tell him how disappointed she was in his efforts to financially provide for the family.
-These attacks often went on for hours and could be repeated for several consecutive nights.
-This
+For example, Karen would wake her husband Eric up in the middle of the night and repeatedly tell him how disappointed she was in his efforts to earn money for the family.

 5. Willingness to maintain the conflict